indierawk2k2/PowerToys-1/specs/File Classification Spec.md

    - File Numbering
      - There will be an option to change the format of how the numbers are appended to files' names such as "Label(1)" or  "Label_1" or "Label1" in the PowerToys Settings. (*See 3 for more on PowerToys Settings*)
    - Confirmation
-     - After the user selects an option and fills in the required text boxes, they must click 'Apply' for the utility to make the changes, or they can click 'Cancel' which closes the utility without making changes.
+     - After the user selects an option and fills in the required text box(es), they must click 'Apply' for the utility to open file explorer and make the changes, or they can click 'Cancel' which closes the utility without making changes.
    - Guidelines on User Input
-     - Only a single option can be applied at a time, so if the user begins to type text for one option, the other options should block input (*text area turns grey and the user cannot type in it*) unless input is removed from the original option.
+     - Only a single option can be applied at a time, so if the user begins to type text for one option, the other options should block input (*text area turns grey and the user cannot type in it*) unless another option is selected.
-     - If a space alone is inputted into any of the options, no changes are made when apply is clicked.
 - Shortcut Accessibility
-  - Perhaps Ctrl + Tab, which does not have a function within File Explorer.
-  - Alternatives include : Alt + C , Ctrl + Alt + F
+  - Users simultaneously press Ctrl + Alt + F

 #### 3. Settings